Sound-System (album)

-Sound-System is the thirty-sixth album by jazz pianist Herbie Hancock and the second of three albums co-produced by Bill Laswell with the ‘Rockit’ Band.
+Sound-System is the thirtieth album by jazz pianist Herbie Hancock and the second of three albums co-produced by Bill Laswell with the ‘Rockit’ Band.
 Guest artists include saxophonist Wayne Shorter, guitarist Henry Kaiser, kora player/percussionist Foday Musa Suso and drummer Anton Fier.

 Background

 The second of the three Rockit band albums, Sound-System was another smash for Herbie Hancock.
 Winning his second Grammy award for Best R&B Performance (his second-straight award), this album tried to capture the success of the previous Future Shock, with some more twists and turns.

 "Junku" for instance, featured Foday Musa Suso and also was written for the 1984 Summer Olympics in Los Angeles.
 It served as the "Field" theme.
-It also was used during Hancock's appearance on the long-running NBC Saturday Night Live.
+It also was used during Hancock's appearance on the long-running NBC sketch comedy Saturday Night Live.

-"Sound System" sounded like "Junku" in many ways, while "Karabali" featured Wayne Shorter (playing a lyricon, instead of a traditional saxophone) and went back to the days of Hancock's African themed Mwandishi band.
+"Sound System" sounded like "Junku" in many ways, while "Karabali" features Wayne Shorter on soprano saxophone and evokes Hancock's African themed Mwandishi band from the early 1970s.